-- Formatted: Font: 1 pt - Contra Costa County Public Works Department (vegetation treatment along San Pablo Dam, Camino Pablo, Bear Creek, and Wildcat-Canyon Roads). - SP.85 Explore opportunities for the District and Collaborate with the Moraga-Orinda Fire Protection District to conduct homeowner training in defensible space self-protection to increase awareness, involvement, and support from home owner associations and individual homeowners in the El Toyonal interface areas.
-Encourage homeowners to extend their defensible space zones into the grassy, low fuel volume vegetation adjacent to interface areas. - SP.96 Continue livestock grazing in and adjacent to the El Toyonal Road interface areas.
-Where compatible with natural resource objectives, continue to mow grass to a 4-inch height (or disc) within a 30-foot-wide strip along all District property lines adjacent to the urban interface development (e.g., Mistletoe Fire Road area). - SP.107 Continue District participation in cooperative interagency efforts to develop a fuels management network along the west boundary of the watershed that maintains important biological and other resource values. - SP.448 Continue livestock grazing on the grassy slopes and in the light brush fuels located in the northwestern portion of the watershed (Eagle's Nest and Woodchopper areas). - SP.429 Continue to allow grazing of the grassy slopes and light brush fuels adjacent to Fish Ranch Road and Highway 24 to link this low fuel-volume vegetation to fuel modification activities proposed in the VMC's fuelbreak in the area of Highway 24 near the Caldecott Tunnel-corridor (Amphion-Environmental 1995).
-Fuel treatment in this area should support the management objectives of the wildlife corridor, and adequately protect water quality. - SP.103 Conduct a comprehensive assessment of Continue to assess fire management needs within the Caldecott Tunnel corridor area to evaluate wildfire control issues and explore opportunities for and constraints on the use of a mosaic pattern of prescribed fire treatments as a fuel reduction tool and to enhance natural resource habitat.
-Fuel treatment in this area should support the management objectives of the wildlife corridor and adequately protect water quality. - SP.114 Continue to participate in cooperative planning efforts and encourage formation of, and participation in, a natural resource and fuels management CRMP for the entire Caldecott Tunnel corridor area to reduce fire hazard and protect biological integrity.
+- SP.5 Collaborate with the Moraga-Orinda Fire Protection District to conduct homeowner training in defensible space to increase awareness, involvement, and support from home owner associations and individual homeowners in the El Toyonal interface areas. - SP.6 Continue livestock grazing in and adjacent to the El Toyonal Road interface areas.
+Where compatible with natural resource objectives, continue to mow grass to a 4-inch height (or disc) within a 30-foot-wide strip along all District property lines adjacent to the urban interface development (e.g., Mistletoe Fire Road area). - SP.7 Continue District participation in cooperative interagency efforts to develop a fuels management network along the west boundary of the watershed that maintains important biological and other resource values. - SP.8 Continue livestock grazing on the grassy slopes and in the light brush fuels located in the northwestern portion of the watershed (Eagle's Nest and Woodchopper areas). - SP.9 Continue to allow grazing of the grassy slopes and light brush fuels adjacent to Fish Ranch Road and Highway 24 to link this low fuel-volume vegetation to fuel modification activities in the area of Highway 24 near the Caldecott Tunnel corridor.
+Fuel treatment in this area should support the management objectives of the wildlife corridor, and adequately protect water quality. - SP.10 Continue to assess fire management needs within the Caldecott Tunnel corridor area to evaluate wildfire control issues and explore opportunities for and constraints on the use of a mosaic pattern of prescribed fire treatments as a fuel reduction tool and to enhance natural resource habitat.

+- SP.11 Continue to participate in cooperative planning efforts for the entire Caldecott Tunnel corridor area to reduce fire hazard and protect biological integrity.
 Other participants should include EBRPD, California Department of Transportation (Caltrans), Contra Costa County, fire districts, the Cities of Oakland and Berkeley, University of California, Berkeley, water quality specialists, and private landowners.
-Fire and fuels manage ment treatments to be considered should include:

-- treatment by Caltrans of the fuels within 50 feet on both sides of Highway 24, - treatment by Caltrans or appropriate landowners of the fuels immediately over the east tunnel opening, and roadside fuels 30 feet on each side of Old Tunnel Road, and - continuation of the 30 foot road treatment along each side of the road connecting Old Tunnel Road to Skyline Boulevard.
+Fire and fuels management treatments to be considered should include: - treatment by Caltrans of the fuels on both sides of Highway 24, - treatment by Caltrans or appropriate landowners of the fuels immediately over the east tunnel opening, and roadside fuels on each side of Old Tunnel Road, and - continuation of the road treatment along each side of the road connecting Old Tunnel Road to Skyline Boulevard.